 - You should send a notification letter to the keeper.
-This letter should say that the keeper is now liable to pay the charge, and that the keeper should pay the amount due within a set time. - You must wait until at least 28 days after you sent the Notice to Keeper before sending the notification letter. - The notification letter does not have to follow a specific format but should confirm that the amount is due and how it should be paid. - You should also tell the keeper about how to complain, challenge or appeal.
+This letter should say that the keeper is now liable to pay the charge, and that the keeper should pay the amount due within a set time. - You must wait until at least 28 days after you sent the Notice to Keeper before sending the notification letter. - The notification letter does not have to follow a b Final reminder c Court action or charge recovery

+- specific format but should confirm that the amount is due and how it should be paid. - You should also tell the keeper about how to complain, challenge or appeal.